-Interest income recognized on cash-basis nonaccrual loans was \$78 million for 2022, \$89 million for 2021 and \$120 million for 2020.
+Interest income recognized on cash-basis nonaccrual loans was \$103 million for 2023, \$78 million for 2022 and \$89 million for 2021.
 Interest income is recognized on cash-basis nonaccrual loans only as interest payments are received and certain other conditions are met.
 Nonaccrual loans are returned to accrual status if all contractual principal and interest is current, the borrower is fully expected to fulfill the contractual repayments terms and after remaining current as to principal and interest for a sustained period or have a recent repayment pattern demonstrating future repayment capacity to make ontime payments.

-The increase in net interest income in 2021, as compared with 2020, resulted primarily from an increase in the net interest spread and a higher level of average earning assets.
-Average earning assets grew \$28.765 billion or 7.8% to \$396.655 billion for 2021.
-The net interest margin was unchanged at 2.46% for both 2021 and 2020.
-Positively impacting the net interest margin was an increase in the net interest spread of seven basis points to 2.33% for 2021, as compared with net interest spread of 2.26% for 2020.
-Offsetting the increase in net interest spread was a seven basis point decrease in income earned on earning assets funded by noninterest-bearing sources.
+The increase in net interest income in 2022, as compared with 2021, resulted primarily from a higher level of average earning assets, driven largely by increased loan volume and, to a lesser extent, growth in the liquidity investment portfolio.
+Average earning assets grew \$44.340 billion or 11.2% to \$440.995 billion for 2022.
+The net interest margin decreased seven basis points to 2.39% for 2022, as compared with 2.46% for 2021.
+Negatively impacting the net interest margin was a decrease in the net interest spread of 17 basis points to 2.16% for 2022, as compared with net interest spread of 2.33% for 2021.
+The net interest margin was positively impacted by a ten basis point increase in income earned on earning assets funded by noninterest-bearing sources.

-Provision for Loan Losses
+Provision for Credit Losses

-Each Bank and Association makes its own determination whether an increase in its allowance for loan losses through a provision for loan losses or a decrease in its allowance for loan losses through a loan loss reversal is warranted based on its assessment of the credit risk in its loan portfolio.
+Each Bank and Association makes its own determination whether an increase in its allowance for credit losses through a provision for credit losses or a decrease in its allowance for credit losses through a credit loss reversal is warranted based on its assessment of the credit risk.